Sarah Jane Brown: Other activities

 Throughout her campaigning, Brown has used social media to promote the causes of education and maternal health, and has been named on various Twitter and social media 'most influential' lists, including "The eight most influential women tweeters" by Forbes magazine, and in 2014, Brown was reported to be the second "most powerful Briton" on Twitter by The Independent.

-Brown is the patron of domestic violence charity Women's Aid (from 2004, ongoing in 2013), of Maggie's Cancer Caring Centres (since 2007, ongoing in 2013), and of the SHINE Education Trust.
+Brown is the patron of domestic violence charity Women's Aid (from 2004, ongoing in 2013), of the SHINE Education Trust, and Honorary Patron of Maggie's Cancer Caring Centres (since 2007, ongoing in 2024).

 Brown is also patron of the CBI First Women Awards, which since 2004 have celebrated "pioneering women; successful role models who have broken new ground and opened up opportunities for other women".

 Brown is also a friend of writer J.K.
 Rowling, and the two co-authored a children's book for the One Parent Families charity organisation.

 Brown's efforts to change the lives of women and children has been recognised with the Vision and Impact Award from the Global Business Coalition for Health, the Susan G. Komen for the Cure Global Leadership Award, an honorary fellowship from Royal College of Obstetricians and Gynaecologists and a recognition award from the International Federation of Gynaecology and Obstetrics, which she was awarded alongside UN Women executive director Michelle Bachelet.

 In February 2015, it was announced that Sarah Brown would be competing in a second Comic Relief special edition of The Great British Bake Off television show, with The Guardian describing the line up as a "cause for celebration".

 Marriage to Gordon Brown

 Sarah's relationship with Gordon Brown started after they shared a flight from London to Scotland for the Scottish Labour Party conference in 1994.
 The relationship was kept secret until June 1997, when the News of the World published a picture of them together at a restaurant in London.
-They were married on 3 August 2000 in Brown's hometown of North Queensferry, Fife.
+They were married on 3 August 2000 in Gordon Brown's hometown of North Queensferry, Fife.

 On 28 December 2001, she gave birth prematurely to a baby daughter, Jennifer Jane, who died at ten days old.
 Gordon spoke of Sarah's bravery after their daughter's death.

 On 17 October 2003, she gave birth to their second child and first son, John.
 Another son, James Fraser, arrived on 17 July 2006 and was diagnosed with cystic fibrosis that November.